Metal detecting holidays in England with the World's most successful metal detecting club.20 years plus.

 2026 March finds page

-Pretty Victorian gold ring with stones - possible emerald and diamonds
+Pretty Victorian gold ring with stones - confirmed emerald and diamonds

 Gold earing with stone Silver ear ring